-Selecting the best Metrowest Massachusetts Realtor to represent your interests in the sale of your home, condo or other Real Estate is an extremely important consideration, especially with the Real Estate market being a little more challenging than in years past.
+Selecting the best Metrowest Massachusetts Realtor to represent your interests in the sale of your home, condo or other Real Estate is a critical consideration, especially with the Real Estate market being a little more challenging than in years past.

-As a Realtor who has been in the business for the last 26+ years it often surprises me how little time is spent really researching the type of agent a home seller will be hiring.
-If there was more attention paid to the initial interview there would be a lot more satisfied clients.
+As a Realtor who has been in the business for the last 31+ years, it often surprises me how little time is spent researching the type of agent a home seller will be hiring.
+If there were more attention paid to the initial interview, there would be a lot more satisfied clients.
 The questions below will at least give you some idea of the things to think about when selecting a top producing Realtor.

 These questions will go along way in determining if you are going to hire a PRO or not!

 1. How long have you been selling real estate in Massachusetts?

 2. How many homes did you sell last year as a seller's agent?